1. Home

 How do I embed a reading list (or section) in Moodle?

-What tool should I use?
+What tool should I use to create my reading list?

 We recommend that you create all reading lists using the Aspire online reading list tool.
 This has lots of benefits over uploading a reading list document or linking to individual items from Moodle: